Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-this prints the absolute path name of the current working directory
+This script displays the content list of the current working directory